Himesh9512/Himesh9512/README.md

 </p>
 <div size='20px'>
-I'm Himesh Suthar🙃, and I'm an ambitious full stack web developer🧑‍💻 presently pursuing my diploma in IT engineering🚀.
+I'm Himesh Suthar🙃, and I'm an ambitious Software developer🧑‍💻 presently pursuing my diploma in IT engineering🚀.
 </div>
 <p align='center'>

 </p>
 <div size='20px'>I am actively engaged in learning web development for the past few months⌛.
 During this time, I have been expanding my knowledge and skills in this field by studying various programming languages, frameworks, and tools🤓.
-I have taken online courses, watched tutorials to improve my understanding and application of web development concepts.
+I have taken online courses, watched tutorials to improve my understanding and application of development concepts.
 <p align='center'>

 </p>
-I am dedicated to my learning journey and has shown great enthusiasm and passion for web development.
-With months of focused learning under my belt, I am well on my way to becoming a proficient web developer.
+I am dedicated to my learning journey and has shown great enthusiasm and passion for software development.
+With months of focused learning under my belt, I am well on my way to becoming a proficient developer.
 </div>